videolan/vlc/share/lua/README.txt

 Dialog
 ------
-local d = vlc.dialog( "My VLC Extension" ): Create a new UI dialog, with a human-readble title: "My VLC Extension" d:show(): Show this dialog. d:hide(): Hide (but not close) this dialog. d:delete(): Close and delete this dialog. d:del_widget( widget ): Delete 'widget'.
-It disappears from the dialog and repositionning may occur. d:update(): Update the dialog immediately (don't wait for the current function to return)
+local d = vlc.dialog( "My VLC Extension" ): Create a new UI dialog, with a human-readable title: "My VLC Extension" d:show(): Show this dialog. d:hide(): Hide (but not close) this dialog. d:delete(): Close and delete this dialog. d:del_widget( widget ): Delete 'widget'.
+It disappears from the dialog and repositioning may occur. d:update(): Update the dialog immediately (don't wait for the current function to return)

 In the following functions, you can always add some optional parameters: col, row, col_span, row_span, width, height.